-Certified School counselor meets with teacher(s) to review graduation requirements and progress monitoring plan designed to meet the individual needs of the student.
-Educational counseling sessions are based upon the goals of the student developing a plan(s) for post release success.
-Students have the opportunity to work on the Florida Ready to work offline.
+Each individual site school counselor meets with students to review graduation requirements and develop a course of student designed to meet the individual needs of the student future goals.
+Educational counseling sessions are based upon the goals of the student developing a plan A, B, or C.

 Graduating seniors and students seeking alternate exit options are encouraged to explore programs providing a course of study in their desired field/area.
 Pros and cons of the various program focus on the realities of cost, distance, and requirements.
-Students are enabled to make a consumer decision and complete the application processes necessary for transition.
+Students are enabled to make a consumer decision and applications processes in place for articulation.